-The Standard has had a significant disclosure impact on the financial report of the City as both Elected Members and Senior Management are deemed to be Key Management have been necessary.
+(i) AASB 2015-6 Amendments to Australian The objective of this Standard was to extend the scope Accounting Standards - Extending Related of AASB 124 Related Party Disclosures to include not-for-profit Party Disclosures to Not-for-Profit Public sector entities.
+Sector Entities The Standard has had a significant disclosure impact on the financial report of the City as both Elected Members and Senior Management are deemed to be Key Management Personnel and resultant disclosures in accordance to AASB 124 have been necessary.